-It’s just as important to take safety measures with your dog at Halloween, because dogs are fun to dress up, it feels safer taking your dog trick or treating (as long as your dog doesn’t get nervous or over excited), there’s all kinds of goodies left lying around the house, or because the noise and the “ghouls” make your pup nervous.
+It’s just as important to take safety measures with your dog at Halloween.
+Your dog can be fun to dress up, and take trick or treating with you… it just feels safer taking Fido along (as long as your dog doesn’t get nervous. over excited or over stimulated).

-- Provide your dog with a “safe ” (quiet) place during the night’s activities.
+- If your dog gets nervous with all the activities, provide him/her with a “safe ” (quiet) place during the night’s festivities.

 - Whether you’re hosting a party or just answering the door bell, the noise of goblins yelling trick or treat, the noise of a party, or people in strange costumes can upset your dog.

 - Halloween, like New Year’s Eve and the 4th of July, can be a very stressful night.

 - Definitely don’t take Fido trick-or-treating if he is fearful.

 - If all the excitement really makes him skittish, it might be a good idea to talk to your vet about an anti-anxiety prescription.

 - Protect your dog from decorations that could be dangerous to him/her, or are hazardous to your home.
 People are decorating for Halloween more now than ever before, and while it’s fun and festive, if you have a dog, decorations could cause a problem.